 The temporary closure of our stores has had, and may continue to have, an adverse impact on our financial condition, results of operations and liquidity as described in more detail below.
-In the first quarter of 2020, we took several steps to increase our cash position and preserve financial flexibility in light of uncertainties resulting from the COVID-19 pandemic, including (i) the drawdown of \$43.7 million in principal amount under the revolving credit facility on March 20, 2020 and an amendment to the revolving credit facility to extend the term to August 2021; (ii) temporary furloughs of substantially all store and distribution center personnel and a significant portion of the corporate staff, with employee benefits for eligible employees continued through the temporary furloughs; (iii) temporary tiered salary reductions for management level corporate employees and a reduction to the cash portion of non-employee director fees; (iv) extensions of payment terms with vendors and suppliers; and (v) temporarily suspending share repurchases.
-Other measures taken by the Company to mitigate the impact of the pandemic that began in the first quarter of 2020 and are continuing include negotiating rent concessions with landlords and executing substantial reductions in operating expenses, store occupancy costs, capital expenditures and other costs.
+In the first quarter of 2020, we took several steps to increase our cash position and preserve financial flexibility in light of uncertainties resulting from the COVID-19 pandemic, including (i) the drawdown of \$43.7 million in principal amount under the revolving credit facility on March 20, 2020 and an amendment to the revolving credit facility to extend the term to August 2021; (ii) temporary furloughs of substantially all store and distribution center personnel and a significant portion of the corporate staff, with employee benefits for eligible employees continued through the temporary furloughs; (iii) temporary tiered salary reductions for management level corporate employees and a reduction to the cash portion of non-employee director fees; and (iv) extensions of payment terms with vendors and suppliers.
+Other measures taken by the Company to mitigate the impact of the pandemic that began in the first quarter of 2020 and are continuing include (i) negotiating rent concessions with landlords; (ii) executing substantial reductions in operating expenses, store occupancy costs, capital expenditures and other costs; and (iii) temporarily suspending share repurchases and dividend payments.

-We have continued to navigate through macro changes in the consumer landscape, including unpredictable and non-traditional back-to-school timing and learning methods and the ongoing uncertainties stemming from the COVID-19 pandemic.
+We continue to navigate through macro changes in the consumer landscape, including unpredictable and non-traditional back-to-school timing and learning methods and the ongoing uncertainties stemming from the COVID-19 pandemic.
+As a result, in the first several weeks following the end of the second quarter, our customer traffic as measured via comparable store transactions has been soft.
+However, we are encouraged by the stability of our non-back-to-school related businesses and the increase in average basket size relative to the same weeks of the prior year.
+We believe that once we are beyond the traditional back-to-school selling season that customer traffic trends will normalize.
 We will continue to monitor and evaluate the COVID-19 pandemic and work to respond appropriately to the impacts on our business, including those on our customers, vendors and the communities we serve.